Jared Leto: 2000–2005: Requiem for a Dream, other roles, Panic Room and A Beautiful Lie

 Leto played Paul Allen, a rival of Patrick Bateman, in the psychological thriller American Psycho (2000).
 Though the film polarized audiences and critics, Leto's performance was well received.
 The same year, he starred as heroin addict Harry Goldfarb in Requiem for a Dream, an adaptation of Hubert Selby, Jr.'s novel of the same name, directed by Darren Aronofsky and co-starring Ellen Burstyn, Jennifer Connelly, and Marlon Wayans.
 To prepare for his role, Leto lived on the streets of New York City and refrained from having sex for two months prior to shooting.
 He starved himself for months, losing 28 pounds to realistically play his heroin addict character.
 After the shooting of the film, Leto moved to Portugal and lived in a monastery for several months to gain weight.
 His performance received critical acclaim by film critics who notably praised the actor's emotional courage in portraying the character's physical and mental degradation.
 Peter Travers from Rolling Stone commented that Leto "excels by going beyond Harry's gaunt look to capture his grieving heart.
 His scenes with Ellen Burstyn as Sara, Harry's widowed mother, achieve a rare poignancy as son and mother drown in delusions."

 Leto next appeared in the independent film Highway.
-Set in 1994, Leto is caught with the wife of his employer, a Vegas thug, and flees to Seattle with his best friend Jake Gyllenhaal in the week preceding Kurt Cobain's suicide.
+Set in 1994, Jack Hayes (Leto) is caught with the wife of his employer, a Vegas thug, and flees to Seattle with his best friend, Pilot Kelvin (Jake Gyllenhaal), in the week preceding Kurt Cobain's suicide.
 Filming finished in early 2000, but the film was not released until March 2002 on home video formats, although originally scheduled for a theatrical release.